chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ---

 ![](pics/knife1.jpg)

-## Episteme & Technae
+# Episteme & Technae

 ^
 + Tools are awesome.
 DevOps is not just about tools.
 + Knowing your craft and being part of a movement gets the most out of them.
 + You're not in the middle of a tool revolution... you're in the middle of a _craft_ revolution.

 ---

-^Learning outcome --> Understand the impact of organisational structure on performance, quality and innovation.
+^Learning outcome --> Understand the impact of organizational structure on performance, quality and innovation.

 ![](pics/silo.jpg)
 # Conway's Law